Celtics F Hayward returns from injury against Cavaliers

 “One thing that Gordon is, is he’s easy to play with,” the coach said.
 “He’s going to make the right play.
 He’ll be another threat on the court.
 We’ll be able to play through him some with both groups and he’ll be able to play off the ball.
 He should be able to complement those guys well.”

-After the team’s morning shootaround Stevens had said that Hayward was able to participate fully in the practice and would go through the pregame walkthrough ”with the intention of playing.”
-About two hours before the scheduled tipoff, the team announced that he would be available.
+After the team’s morning shootaround, Stevens had said Hayward was able to participate fully in the practice and would go through the pregame walkthrough “with the intention of playing.”
+About two hours before tipoff, the team announced that he would be available.

 “It’s always good to get good players back,” Stevens said at the team’s practice facility.
 “We’re hopeful that he’ll be able to play.”